joieupleveled/jobwebsite/README.md

-Next.js jobwebsite
+# Next.js jobwebsite

-Description
+## Description

 This job website is was created with Next.js.
 It has:

-a home page,
+- a home page
-a job list page,
+- a job list page
-a page for each single item with a description and price a login page, a logout page, a add a job page, a registration page.
+- a page for each single job with a type of employment, description, salary, location
+- a login page
+- a logout page
+- a add a job page
+- a registration page

-Technologies used:
+## Technologies used:

-Next.js
+- Next.js
-Postgres.js
+- Node
+- Typescript
+- Bcrypt
+- Postgresql
-Ley
+- Ley
-dotenv
+- Dotenv
-Emotion
+- Emotion
-GitHub Actions
+- Git, GitHub
+- PSQL
+- js-cookie
+- Sharp
+- Eslint

+## Setup instructions

+- Clone the repo to your local machine with git clone <repo>
+- Setup the database by downloading and installing PostgreSQL
+- Create a user and a job database
+- Create a new file .env
+- Copy the environment variables from .env-example into .env
+- Replace the placeholders xxxxx with your username, password and name of database
+- Install dotenv-cli with yarn global add dotenv-cli
+- Run yarn install in your command line
+- Run the migrations with yarn migrate up
+- Start the server by running yarn dev

-First, run the development server:
+## First, run the development server:

 ```bash
 npm run dev